hypebeast/micro-auth/README.md

 end set the required variables.

+## Secrets in docker swarm
+Setting the above environment variables with `_FILE` pointed at the secret mount inside the container. `-e GOOGLE_SECRET_FILE=/run/secrets/google_secret`.
+This will set the contents on the file as the value of the environment variable.

 ### General

   * `APP_URL`: Specify the URL of `micro-auth` (default: `http://localhost:8080` in development mode).
 The `APP_URL` must be set in production mode.